awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ## Creating an IAM role<a name="efs-create-iam-resources"></a>

 The Amazon EFS CSI driver requires IAM permissions to interact with your file system\.
-For more information, see [Set up driver permission](https://github.com/kubernetes-sigs/aws-efs-csi-driver#set-up-driver-permission) on GitHub\.

 Create an IAM role and attach the required AWS managed policy to it\.
-Annotate the Kubernetes service account with the IAM role ARN and the IAM role with the Kubernetes service account name\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.

+**Note**
+The specific steps in this procedure are written for using the driver as an Amazon EKS add\-on\.
+For details on self\-managed installations, see [Set up driver permission](https://github.com/kubernetes-sigs/aws-efs-csi-driver#set-up-driver-permission) on GitHub\.

 ------
 #### [ eksctl ]

 **To create your Amazon EFS CSI driver IAM role with `eksctl`**

-Run the following commands to create the IAM role and Kubernetes service account\.
-The commands also attach the policy to the role, annotate the Kubernetes service accounts \(`efs-csi-controller-sa` and `efs-csi-node-sa`\) with the IAM role ARN, and add the Kubernetes service account name to the trust policy for the IAM role\.
+Run the following commands to create the IAM role\.
 Replace `my-cluster` with your cluster name and `AmazonEKS_EFS_CSI_DriverRole` with the name for your role\.

 ```
 export cluster_name=my-cluster
 export role_name=AmazonEKS_EFS_CSI_DriverRole
 eksctl create iamserviceaccount \
     --name efs-csi-controller-sa \
-    --namespace kube-system \
-    --cluster $cluster_name \
-    --role-name $role_name \
-    --role-only \
-    --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEFSCSIDriverPolicy \
-    --approve
-eksctl create iamserviceaccount \
-    --name efs-csi-node-sa \
     --namespace kube-system \
     --cluster $cluster_name \
     --role-name $role_name \